rogergheser/ChessVision/README.md

 python -m chesscog.transfer_learning.train
 python -m chesscog.transfer_learning.evaluate
 # this will return some basic statistics for the model
-python stats.py
-# this will generate a confusion matrix in results/
 ```

 If you find the results to be satisfactory, copy the model from runs/ to models://transfer_learning/ and run the main script.
 This will work on a sequence of images, run main.py with the path to the folder containing the images as an argument.